ffund/tcp-ip-essentials/lab-l2-bridge/learning-switch.md

 bridge monitor fdb
 ```

-on node-3 and node-4, run
+on hamlet and ophelia, run

 ```
-sudo tcpdump -n -e -i eth1
+sudo tcpdump -n -e -i EXPIFACE1
 ```

-and on node-2, run
+and on juliet, run

 ```
-sudo ifconfig eth1 down
+sudo ip link set EXPIFACE1 down
 ```

-to bring down the interface on node-2 that is connected to the bridge.
-Finally, on node-1, run
+to bring down the interface on juliet that is connected to the bridge.
+Finally, on romeo, run

 ```
 ping -c 5 10.0.0.2